+Nothing brings back the nostalgia of celebrations past better than music!
 The grill is fired up with all of your favorite meats – hotdogs, steaks, burgers, the smell is making you salivate!
-A couple of friends and family are grasping onto some cold lemonade, fireworks erupt in the sky and one of your friends is waving around the gorgeous red, white and blue of the American flag.
-It’s that time again.
-The fourth of July party is in full swing and doesn’t it feel good?
+A couple of friends and family are grasping onto some cold lemonade and fireworks erupt in the sky.
+The fourth of July events are in full swing!

 The Star-Spangled Banner